 Why Doesn’t a Roth Conversion Count as an RMD?

-Required minimum distributions are mandated by the IRS for traditional IRAs and some other retirement plan owners once they reach certain ages.
-This started when recipients were 70.5 years old, but the age level has been increased by the SECURE Act.
+This RMD age requirement started when recipients were 70.5 years old, but the SECURE Act increased the RMD age level.
 The SECURE Act raised this age to 72, then 73.
 It will eventually climb to age 75.

-These delays in the age requirement for RMDs are actually a good thing.
+These delays in the RMD age requirement are actually a good thing.
 They can help you with savings.
 They can help you to plan effectively.
 The SECURE Act is a piece of legislation that shortened the payout timeline to 10 years.

 This means that at the end of that 10-year period, the account balance is exhausted and you could receive a balloon payment.
 The purpose of having RMDs is to ensure that you withdraw a part of your retirement savings.

 It also makes sure that you pay taxes on part of your tax-deferred retirement savings.
-The amount of your RMD is calculated by dividing your account balance by your estimated life expectancy.
+You can calculate the amount of your RMD by dividing your account balance by your estimated life expectancy.

 Roth conversions serve a different purpose than an RMD.
-Roth conversions are voluntary transactions where you transfer your funds from one of the following accounts to a Roth IRA:
+Roth conversions are voluntary transactions where you transfer your funds from one of these accounts to a Roth IRA:

-This process will involve paying taxes on the amount that is being converted at your current ordinary income tax rate.
+This process will involve paying taxes on the amount converted at your current ordinary income tax rate.

 So, if you are still confused if you can use your RMD as a Roth conversion, this should answer your question.
 These are two separate processes, so you can’t use your RMD as a Roth conversion.
 You must first take your RMD for the year before you pursue a Roth conversion.

-Can You Convert an RMD to a Roth IRA?
+Can an RMD Be Converted to a Roth IRA?

-When you take an RMD, it is subject to ordinary income tax rates for the year in which it is withdrawn.
+When you take an RMD, the IRS subjects it to ordinary income tax rates for the year you make the withdrawal.
 An RMD ensures that you pay taxes on your tax-deferred retirement savings after a certain age.
 If you were to attempt to convert an RMD to a Roth IRA, it would essentially allow you to bypass this tax requirement.
-This is why it isn’t permitted by the IRS.
+This is why the IRS doesn’t allow it.

-If you are interested in pursuing a Roth conversion, you must satisfy your RMD for the year before you do that, since a Roth conversion doesn’t count as an RMD.
+If you are interested in pursuing a Roth conversion, you must satisfy your RMD for the year before you do that.
+Always remember that a Roth conversion doesn’t count as an RMD.
 Any amount you want to convert beyond the RMD is then eligible for a Roth conversion.
-Of course, this assumes that it meets the eligibility criteria for a Roth conversion.
+Of course, this assumes that it meets the required criteria for a Roth conversion.

 If you don't need to use your RMD from your IRA for living expenses, then you can reinvest them in a Roth IRA.
 The fund you use to contribute to a Roth IRA can come from any available source.
 However, you must be careful and adhere to the contribution limits and earned income requirements when making contributions.